Sue: Yes! Robert Holmes is back. Thank God for that.

-Sue: Can he still regenerate if it’s just an illusion?
+Sue: Can he still regenerate if this is just an illusion?
 It’s a bit tense, this.

 Sue: It’s really good, this.
-Pip and Jane are doing alright.
+Pip and Jane are doing more than okay.

-The Doctor is led to his execution on a horse and cart.
+The Doctor is led away on a horse and cart to be executed.

-Sue: The sound of children singing nursery rhymes always freaks me out.
+Sue: Children singing nursery rhymes always freaks me out.
 I would have been a terrible primary school teacher.
-I don’t think the Doctor is going to get out of this one.
-I think Bonnie is too late.
+I honestly don’t think the Doctor is going to get out of this one.
+I think Bonnie’s too late.

-Mel intervenes and the illusion is shattered, much to the Doctor’s (and Sue’s) disappointment.
+But Mel intervenes and the illusion is shattered.

 Sue: Colin is very good in this story.
 He’s pulling out all the stops for his last episode, bless him.

-The Doctor wants to draw the Valeyard out.
+The Doctor hopes to draw the Valeyard out.

-Sue: Why don’t they just switch off the Matrix?
-They could put the Time Lord version of Norton Anti-virus on it, or they could defrag the hard drive.
+Sue: They should just switch off the Matrix.
+Or put the Time Lord version of Norton Anti-virus on it, or they could defrag the hard drive.
 There must be easier ways to deal with him than this.

-Sue: This would be really difficult to follow if you hadn’t seen the Matrix before.
+Sue: This would be really difficult to follow if you hadn’t seen the Matrix.